Skip to main content

 3. Order rate: # number of checkout / # number of visitor

-If a store have more traffic to home page and most people add to cart on home page, then this method is more suitable, since we can observe the visitor behaviour regardless of pages type.
+If a store has more traffic to the home page and most people add to cart on the home page, then this method is more suitable, since we can observe the visitor behaviour regardless of page type.

-In this method, we focus on product view.
-Each product is defined as each time a user enter a product page at the same browser.
-If they open a browser window, can visit a product page several time, then it will count as one product view.
+In this method, we focus on the product view.
+Each product is defined as each time a user enters a product page at the same browser.
+If they open a browser window, visit a product page several times, then it will count as one product view.

 Each product view can only contribute at most one event for a product.
 These are the event data we collect: